-2.01 The Parinership shall not engage in any business except as provided in this Agreement without prior written consent of all Partners.
-2.02 The general purpose of the Partnership is to invest in such an ended in this Agreement.
+2.01 The Partnership shall not engage in any business except as provided in this Agreement without prior written consent of all Partners.

 2.02 The general purpose of the Partnership is to invest, in cash or on margin, in all types of marketplace securities, including, without limitation, the purchase and sale of and dealing in stocks, bonds, notes and evidences in indebtedness of any person, firm, enterprise, corporation or association, whether domestic or foreign; bills of exchange and commercial paper; any and all other securities of any kind, nature of description; and gold, silver, grain, cotton or other commodities and provisions usually dealt in on exchanges, on the over-the-counter market or otherwise.
 In general, without limitation of the above securities, to conduct any commodities, future contracts, precious mental, options and other investment vehicles of whatever nature.
 The Partnership shall have the right to allow OR TERMINATE a specific broker, or brokers, as selected by fifty-one (51) Percent in interest, not in numbers, of the Partners, and allow such broker, or brokers, AS SELECTED BY FIFTY-ONE PERCENT (51%) IN INTEREST, NOT IN NUMBERS, OF THE PARTNERS, to have discretionary investment powers with the investment funds of the Partnership.